 What visas do you sponsor?

-Foreign national physicians must possess a work visa at the start of the training year / orientation, and except as noted below must seek Educational Commission for Foreign Medical Graduates (ECFMG sponsorship) as a J-1 exchange visitor.
+Foreign national physicians must possess a work visa at the start of the training year and, except as noted below, must seek Educational Commission for Foreign Medical Graduates (ECFMG) sponsorship as a J-1 exchange visitor.
 The objectives of the Exchange Visitor Program are to enhance international exchange and to promote mutual understanding between the people of the United States and other nations through the interchange of persons, knowledge, and skills.

-Medical students currently enrolled in a U.S. medical school on an F visa in good standing, may be considered for training under an F-1 OPT status for their intern year, during which time they may apply for H1-B sponsorship.
-Further details regarding this issue can be obtained during your interview or by calling the Office of Graduate Medical Education.
+Medical students currently enrolled in a U.S. medical school on an F visa may be considered for training under an H1b visa status.
+Further details regarding this issue can be obtained during your interview.

 Do you have a minimum USMLE score?